-The Company paid a total of \$439,635 for finder's fees and costs associated with the private placements and recorded a further \$92,844 for the ascribed value of the compensation options and finder's warrants.
+The Company paid a total of \$440,869 for finder's fees and costs associated with the private placements and recorded a further \$92,844 for the ascribed value of the compensation options and finder's warrants.

-The net proceeds from these financings will be used for exploration on the Company's exploration properties and for working capital and general corporate purposes.
+The net proceeds from these financings were used for exploration on the Company's exploration properties and for working capital and general corporate purposes.